getodk/docs/odkx-src/survey-managing.rst

 The ODK-X tools are designed to support multiple independent Data Management Applications running on the Android device.
 Each of our tools has the ability to run in the context of either a default application name, or a specified application name.

-By default, ODK Survey runs under the *default* application name (as does ODK Tables and the other ODK-X tools).
+By default, ODK-X Survey runs under the *default* application name (as does ODK-X Tables and the other ODK-X tools).
 Application names correspond to the name of the directory under :file:`/sdcard/opendatakit` where the configuration and data files for that application are stored.

 .. warning::